Guceri/Dex/README.md

   used for deployment on the rinkeby testnet.

 ## TODO
-- [ ] Finish README.md with overview of project

 - [ ] Balances don't refresh when running loading script
 - [ ] Balance doesn't refresh when you fill an order from the orderbook
-- [ ] MetaMask: ALERT: Transaction Error, Exception thrown in contract code.
+- [ ] Update account balance based on pending orders in orderbook; update balance if orders(s) are cancelled or filled
+- [ ] Finish README.md with overview of project
 - [ ] Clean up non critical TODO items in code
 - [ ] Pull price data from link oracles
 - [ ] Create a matching engine for autofilling orders